centerparcs.co.uk

 The gender pay gap at Center Parcs

-The median gender pay gap for Center Parcs Ireland is 14.4% and the mean gender pay gap is 16.4% - the median pay gap has increased since last year, while the mean pay gap has remained the same.
-This compares to a mean gender pay gap in Ireland of 9.6% (Central Office for Statistics 2022 data).
+The median gender pay gap for Center Parcs Ireland is 9.8% (reduced from 14.4%) and the mean gender pay gap is 12.8% (reduced from 16.4%) - this compares to a mean gender pay gap in Ireland of 8.2% (Central Office for Statistics 2023 data).
+We are pleased to see the significant reduction in our gender pay gap over the year, but we do still have further to go and are committed to improving this further.

-We continue to ensure strong female representation at all levels of the business – at Center Parcs Ireland, 40% of our senior management team are women, including the role of Deputy Village Director.
-Our business is a major employer of women in the area and we employ 5% more women than at the snapshot date in 2022.
-We employ more women than men in all of our earning quartiles.
+We continue to ensure strong female representation at all levels of the business – at Center Parcs Ireland, more than 40% of our management team are women, including the role of Deputy Village Director.
+Our business continues to be a major employer of women in the area, and we employ more women than men in all of our earning quartiles.

 Understanding the gender pay gap at Center Parcs

-We continue to support and nurture the careers of women within the organisation looking to progress, including running our successful Women’s Development Programme.
+We continue to support and nurture the careers of women looking to progress within the organisation, including running our successful Women’s Development Programme.
+Over 140 women have now been on this programme.

 Our steps to reduce the gender pay gap